 Recommend Adhesive or breakaway - PVA

-FibreTuff medical grade filaments can be 3D printed with no offensive odors at recommended temperatures.
-Matter of fact there is no maleic in some filament that can cause skin irritation.
+The 3D printing of FibreTuff medical grade filaments has no offensive odors at recommended temperatures.
+Matter of fact, the FibreTuff is biocompatible with no maleic anhydride in some filament that can cause skin irritation.

 FibreTuff II medical grade filament requires a heated bed 80 -110 c .
-You can purchase FibreTuff II in two sizes, a 1.75 of 3.0mm.
+You can purchase the biocompatible FibreTuff II in a 1.75 or 2.85mm size filament.
 For the FibreTuff II to adhere to the heated bed a glue or adhesive sheet is required.
 The glue stick recommended is Cube Glue.
-GeckoTek is a supplier of adhesive sheet for heated beds to 3D Print.
+GeckoTek is a supplier of adhesive sheet for 3D Printing.
 The nozzle size recommended for FibreTuff II are .5 with a processing temperature from 220 to 225C.
 If you use a .4 nozzle, higher heats may be necessary at 230C.
 A 3D Printer oven is preferred at temperatures of 80C for maximum efficiency.

-nScrypt has 3D Printed a skull cap with bone like qualities using FibreTuff medical grade filament.
+nScrypt has 3D Printed a skull cap with bone like qualities using biocompatible FibreTuff medical grade filament.

-The Air Wolf Axiom 3D printed FibreTuff medical grade filament at processing speed 45mm/sec to produce a calcaneus bone.
+The Air Wolf Axiom 3D printing FibreTuff medical grade filament at processing speed 45mm/sec to produce a calcaneus bone having radio density.
 The nozzle dia. .5mm at 235c temperature.
 The heated bed set at 100c.
 No oven chamber required.